netsec-ethz/scion-tutorials/content/config/setup_endhost.md

 Of course you can also use the other [available installation options](../install/index.md).
 When running the VM installation, the steps will be virtually identical with the only difference that they need to be performed in the respective VMs.
-When running SCION built from sources, the directory paths will be different (configuration in `$GOPATH/src/github.com/scionproto/scion` instead of `/etc/scion`) and the `systemctl` commands
+When running SCION built from sources, the directory paths will be different (configuration in `$GOPATH/src/github.com/scionproto/scion` instead of `/etc/scion`) and the `systemctl` commands would be replaced with the `scion.sh` script.

 ## 2. Modify AS configuration

 The configuration downloaded from SCIONLab configures all SCION services to listen only on the localhost address by default.
-To run an endhost on a different host, the services need to bind on an IP that is accessible from the endhost.
+To run an end host on a different host, the services need to bind on an IP that is accessible from the end host.

 On the host running the AS services, locate the `topology.json` files in `/etc/scion/gen/`.
 In this configuration file, we change the occurrences of IP `127.0.0.1` to the hosts IP.